-"F-Fratello!"
-Feliciano called out, and Lovino ran to him in the kitchen, wrapping his arms around him tightly and holding him close, being careful not to squish the kitten in Feliciano's arms.
+"Vino!"
+Feliciano called out, and Lovino ran to him in the kitchen, wrapping his arms around him tightly and holding him close, clutching him tightly.

 "Feliciano…" Lovino breathed out, clinging to him, burying his face into Feliciano's hair and pressing kisses into it, one arm tightly around Feliciano's waist, while the other wrapped up his back and ended with his fingers tangled in Feliciano's hair.
 Feliciano melted into the embrace, trying not to just burst into tears right there.

-"H-How much longer… d-do you think we have?"
+"H-How much longer… do you think we have?"
 Feliciano whispered, covering his brother's face in kisses.

-"J-Just a few hours, at most," Lovino replied, his voice just as shaky as his brother's.
-He looked down at the kitten in his brother's arms, biting his lip.
-"I-Is she…?"
+"Just a few hours, at most," Lovino replied, his voice just as shaky as his brother's.

 Feliciano began to cry, and Lovino's fists clenched.
-For a few moments, they were silent, watching the kitten breathe weakly, while the two adult cats on the floor tried to comfort their owners, weaving between their legs.
+For a few moments, they were silent, while the two adult cats on the floor tried to comfort their owners, weaving between their legs.

-"A-Amore, let's go to the sea," Feliciano finally whispered, sobbing softly.
-"O-One last time."
+"Amore, let's go to the sea," Feliciano finally whispered, sobbing softly.
+"One last time."

-Feliciano sobbed softly and nodded, and cradled Paola in one arm, while his other hand lowered to take his brother's, intertwining their fingers and squeezing his hand tightly, afraid to let go.
+Feliciano sobbed softly and nodded, and his hand lowered to take his brother's, intertwining their fingers and squeezing his hand tightly, afraid to let go.